floring/RepositorySentry/README.md

-Repository Sentry is a repos manager integrated with GitHub.
+Repository Sentry is a repos manager integrated with GitHub and BitBucket.

 Further work:
-* git and svn repos support
+* svn repos support
-* bitbucket support